-Mr Robert Scott,
+Mr Robert Scott

-Previously I worked for the Government’s Charity Commission and the World Health Organisation, but now I work for a church.
-We have lived in East London since 1995, although for 2011-13 we lived in Sylhet.
-All of this has helped me to be able to understand something of the different people and cultures present at Stepney Greencoat.
+Previously I worked for the Government's Charity Commission and the World Health Organisation, but now I work for a church.
+We have lived in East London since 1995, although during 2011-13 we lived in Sylhet.
+All of this has helped me to understand something of the different people and cultures present at Stepney Greencoat.
 It also helps me to Chair the governing body and to support the staff to ensure that the school is a safe and secure environment where children from different backgrounds learn together to live in God’s world.
 No school is perfect, but I hope that we can all work together to help our school to be a kind, forgiving and inclusive place which prepares our children well for life.

-Ms Tara Wilson, I have been a governor at Stepney Greencoat since 2015 and am the chair of the school’s resources committee.
+I have been a governor at Stepney Greencoat since 2015 and am the chair of the school’s resources committee.
 The job of the resources committee is to provide input and oversight in connection with the school budget, staffing issues and the maintenance of the school premises.
 Stepney Greencoat is a wonderfully warm, welcoming and caring school with clear ambitions for the children who make up the school community.
 I believe that access to a good education in a supportive setting is critically important for children, irrespective of ability or background, and so it is my privilege to support our headteacher, Emily Wright, and the school staff as we work towards achieving the best possible outcome for our pupils in all areas of school life.
 When I am not at Stepney Greencoat, I am the parent of two small children and live and work as a Banking lawyer in the Borough of Tower Hamlets.

-Rev'd Trevor Critchlow, As Rector of St Dunstan’s Church, Stepney, I am an ex officio Governor of the School.
+As Rector of St Dunstan’s Church, Stepney, I am an ex officio Governor of the School.
 Our School was originally located in St Dunstan’s parish, but after World War 2 it moved to its current site and is now shared with St Anne’s Limehouse.
 I have been a Governor for 7 years, as well as being a Governor of Sir John Cass Secondary School.
 I have two children at the School.
 I passionately believe that a rounded education should be much more than just good academic results, at Stepney Greencoat we're equipping children for lifelong learning and active citizenship, our hope is that every child will be inspired to play a full and active part in their community.

-Ms Rahima Choudhury,
+Ms Rahima Choudhury

 I was elected as Parent Governor in March 2016.
 As a parent of two children, I am committed to taking an active role in my children’s education and development.
 When the opportunity arose I put myself forward with the hope that I can make a positive contribution to Stepney Greencoat so that it can continue to provide the best possible education for its students as well bring some diversity to the governing body.